 - honour a request from an individual not to use or disclose their personal information for the purposes of direct marketing or to facilitate direct marketing by other organisations;

 - allow an individual to request not to receive direct marketing communications(known as ‘opting out’) and comply with that request;

 - provide, on request, its sources of the individuals personal information, that has been used for direct marketing purposes unless this is unreasonable or impracticable.

 Generally, MTA does not transfer personal information outside of Australia.
 We may do so, however, if you have given your permission for this to occur or if we are otherwise legally entitled or required to do so.

-If the MTA sends personal information to overseas recipients, MTA will take reasonable measures to protect your personal information such as ensuring that all information is de-identified where appropriate before being transmitted.
-MTA will, if necessary, also enter into contractual arrangements with overseas recipients of personal information to ensure that we meet our obligations under the Privacy Act and the APPs.
+If the MTA sends personal information to overseas recipients, MTA will take all reasonable steps to protect your personal information such as ensuring that all information is de-identified where appropriate before being transmitted.
+MTA will, Take all resonable steps to ensure that any overseas recipient does not breach the Australian Privacy principles.